astroumd/lmtoy/docs/README_sequoia.md

 	     If the OBSNUM contains a dunder (double underscore) this file applies to a specific bank.
              For example  __0 for data from bank 0, and __1 for data from bank 1.
+	     Pipeline version 1.0 (<2024) did not use the dunder notation!

 Version:  13-jun-2024